About me

 First author publications:

-1. Strong gravitational lenses from the Vera C. Rubin Observatory.
-Submitted to Phil.
+2. Strong gravitational lenses from the Vera C. Rubin Observatory.
+Accepted by Phil.
 Trans.
 A.

 Visit ADS for my complete publication list.